-Refer to Note 20, Shares of the Parent Company, of our consolidated financial statements included in this annual report for further information regarding Nokia shares.
+Refer to Note 20, Shares of the Parent Company, of our consolidated financial statements included in this annual report on Form 20-F for further information regarding Nokia shares.

 Nokia does not have minimum or maximum share capital or a par value of a share.